ccd0/4chan-x/README.md

 To install the **beta** version and get updates whenever there's a new **beta** version:
 - [Install userscript](https://www.4chan-x.net/builds/4chan-X-beta.user.js)
 - [Download Chrome extension](https://www.4chan-x.net/builds/4chan-X-beta.crx)

-## Security note
-4chan X currently shares your settings and post history between the HTTP and HTTPS versions of 4chan.
-If you are concerned about protecting your privacy against a man-in-the-middle attack, you should disable 4chan X on the HTTP version of 4chan and/or install [HTTPS Everywhere](https://www.eff.org/https-everywhere).

 ## Troubleshooting
 If you encounter a bug, try the steps [here](https://github.com/ccd0/4chan-x/blob/master/CONTRIBUTING.md#reporting-bugs), then report it to the [issue tracker](https://github.com/ccd0/4chan-x/issues).
 You can report bugs without a Github account via [this form](https://gitreports.com/issue/ccd0/4chan-x).
 If the bug seems to be caused by a script update, you can install a old version from the [changelog](https://github.com/ccd0/4chan-x/blob/master/CHANGELOG.md).